Binauli: Education

 There is one Government senior secondary school (Sarva Hitkari Inter College Binauli, Baghpat).
-This school has a great importance for all the people of Binauli, SirsalGarh, GarhiDulla, SheikhPura, and other neighbour village of Binauli.
+This school has a great importance for all the people of Binauli, SirsalGarh, Galahita, GarhiDulla, SheikhPura, Dadri and other neighbour village of Binauli.
 Apart from this there are many other private schools.
 There are two government primary schools and one separate school for middle classes.

 Occupation

 Occupation of the people of Binauli is mostly Agriculture.
 Approximately 70% people are dependent upon agriculture.
 Main crops of Binauli are sugarcane, wheat and rice.
 Also vegetables like Gourds, Pumpkins, Potatoes, Ladyfinger, Spinach, Radish and Carrots are also grown.

 Infrastructure

 There is a Government Hospital, a Panchayat Bhawan, a Sabji Mandi, a Police Kotwali, Police Chowki and a post office.
 It is a BLOCK city, near about 70 village under this block.